ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 This playbook should be fairly self-explanatory, given you know what "[Unity](https://www.epages.com/de/now/)" is.
 Looking at the pre-task, its intention seems to be to document a dependency, providing a bit more context for this playbook.
 The roles that are being assigned are `docker` (which would correctly be assumed to install Docker on the host) and `epages-unity`.
-Concerning the hosts (`centos-vms` in this case), the word implies a group of hosts.
+Concerning the hosts (`application-vms` in this case), the word implies a group of hosts.
 This could also be read as "the hosts that this playbook is meant to run against", with the distinction, that depending on the environment, it might only be executed against a single host at a time, using the `--limit` parameter of `ansible-playbook`.
 Motivation for doing it like this is that the exact same playbooks can be used for different inventories (see below).
-Deployment playbooks are

 ## Roles
-While playbooks are the entry point, one will soon be looking at [Roles](http://docs.ansible.com/ansible/playbooks_roles.html), because playbooks usually should not contain single tasks, but only sets of roles (that are applied to groups of hosts).
+While playbooks are the entry point, one will soon be looking at [Roles](http://docs.ansible.com/ansible/playbooks_roles.html), because playbooks should not contain single tasks, but only sets of roles (that are applied to groups of hosts).
-When learning about a role, the best place to start is usually `defaults/main.yml`.
+When learning about a role, the best place to start is `defaults/main.yml`.
 This file is supposed to contain all variables that are being used in the role, and - as the filename implies - their default values.
 This file serves the primary purpose of documenting the role.
-When using a role written by others, these are the variables that are meant to be used to adapt the role to specific needs.
+When using a role written by others, these variables are meant to be used to adapt the role to specific needs.

 Example `defaults/main.yml` of `epages-unity` role:
 {% highlight yml %}